kartishdr/pythonapp/README.md

 # Hello World Python Project

-This is a simple Python script that greets the user with a personalized message.
+This is a simple Python script

 ## Overview

-The script prompts the user to input their name and then displays a greeting message with the name entered.
+The script prints the message

 ## Requirements